 Specifications: Grace is a 145 foot motor yacht with a cruising speed of 12 knots.
-Cabins: Grace has a total of 9 suites comprising 2 master suites, 2 twin suites and 5 premium suites.
+Cabins: Grace has a total of 9 suites comprising The Grace Kelly suite, 2 master suites, 2 twin suites and 4 premium suites.
 All have private bathroom, air conditioning, safe, telephone and generous storage space.
 Some have windows and others have portholes.

 Facilities & Crew: Grace has a main salon with a bar, TV and DVD system, stereo system, reference books, playing cards and board games.
 There is a dining room and al fresco eating area on the deck.
 There is a second bar on the sundeck and ample seating.
 The jacuzzi is on the front deck where there are plenty of sun chairs.
 She carries sea kayaks, snorkelling equipment and wet suits, free for passengers to use.
 Grace has a boutique.
 The ship is air conditioned throughout.
 There is a ship’s crew of 9 plus 2 naturalist guides and a cruise director.